Storm kills at least 5 in St. Louis as millions remain under the threat of strong tornadoes and violent winds

 (CNN) — A storm that produced a devastating tornado in the St. Louis, Missouri, area Friday afternoon has left at least five people dead and at least 10 injured, according to local authorities.

-The deaths are the first confirmed fatalities after a string of tornadoes and severe storms hit the Midwest and Great Lakes Friday, brought by the same system that produced destructive storms and tornadoes Thursday.
-Friday’s storms left homes damaged and power lines down across the Midwest.
+The deaths come after a string of tornadoes and severe storms damaged homes and downed power lines across the Midwest and Great Lakes Friday, brought by the same system that produced destructive storms and tornadoes Thursday.

 “Basically every window” in the city’s firehouse was “blown out” by the storm, said St. Louis Fire Chief Dennis Jenkerson, which damaged around 20 square blocks of the city.